SizzleMyWizzle/LeanScan/README.md

    python3 leanscan.py ips.txt --debug
    ```

 _Note: If `-o` is not specified, the results will be written to the terminal and not outputted to a file.
 It is strongly reccomended to output to a file with larger datasets.
 Currently, debug output cannot be written out to a file and will be displayed to the terminal.
-Input file post contain valid external IP addresses, one per line._
+Input file must contain valid external IP addresses, one per line._

 ---